Why Is Heroin So Addictive?

 - Rates of heroin use have increased across gender, socioeconomic status, age group, location, and race/ethnicity over the past 10 years.

-- Among 18-25 year olds, heroin use has doubled during the last decade.
+- Among 18-25 year olds, use has doubled during the last decade.

-- Twice as many women use heroin now than in 2002.
+- Twice as many women use it now than in 2002.

-- 90% of people that use heroin also use other substances.
+- 90% of people that use it also use other substances.

 - Heroin-related deaths have nearly tripled since 2002.